An Unexpected Roommate

 I held up my money.
 “I’ve got feds for a single.”
 I didn’t even have feds for a double, but he didn’t have to know that yet.
 Maybe I could get him to knock down the price.

 “Maybe, but I haven’t got a single to give you.”

 “No flashman roomie for me, Sloan!”

 “Kit!”
-Sloan looked shocked, and put one hand in the general vicinity of his heart.
+Sloan, attempting to look shocked, put one hand in the general vicinity of his heart.
 “Would I do that to you?
-This—fellow—is a perfectly respectable freespacer.
+This…fellow…is a perfectly respectable freespacer.
 He’s just between ships at the moment.
 And I know he’ll be happy to meet you.”

 I didn’t like the sound of that.
-“No street-trade, Sloan.”
+I remembered the street with the purple-lit doorways.
+“No street-trade either, Sloan.”